Chiral transition in a finite system and possible use of finite size scaling in relativistic heavy ion collisions: Possible application of FSS in HIC data analysis

-Plotting observables such as cumulants of fluctuations of \textit{soft} pions properly normalized\footnote{ In this case the proper normalization will include not only the dimension scaling associated with the exponent $\gamma_x$ (which constains in principle a small anomalous contribution), but also the factors, such as mesonic couplings, involved in the connection of the pion fluctuations to the correlation functions of the order parameter of the chiral transition.} and as a function of the full scaling variable $t L^{1/\nu}$ can be an efficient method for searching the critical endpoint of QCD and determining its universality class.
+In this sense, instead of looking for the collapse of points representing different sizes of the system at $t=0$ \cite{Lizhu:2009md}, plotting observables such as cumulants of fluctuations of soft pions properly normalized\footnote{In this case the proper normalization will include not only the dimension scaling associated with the exponent $\gamma _{x}$ (which contains in principle a small anomalous contribution), but also the factors, such as mesonic couplings, involved in the connection of the pion fluctuations to the correlation functions of the order parameter of the chiral transition.} as a function of the full scaling variable $tL^{1/\nu }$ can be an efficient method for searching the critical endpoint of QCD and determining its universality class.
 The critical temperature and chemical potential (the coordinates of the critical endpoint) as well as the critical exponents would be parameters in a fit (scaling plot), in the same manner as is done in statistical mechanics simulations.

-In HICs, one can arrange the data as representing systems of different sizes by using centrality bins, or by directly using the number of participants in the collision, instead of $L$, in the scaling plot\footnote{ It is interesting to note that when performing a scaling analysis, the scaling variable needs to be defined only up to $L$- and $t$-independent multiplicative factors.
-Therefore, the knowledge of the actual size of the system during the phase conversion process is not needed, as long as we have an observable that scales with it (like the square root of the number of participants in the case of HIC, with an approximately 2d initial geometry).}. or each system of a given size, and also a given center-of-mass energy $\sqrt{s}$, one can estimate the temperature and chemical potential employing thermal models in the chemical freeze-out, or use directly $\delta s \equiv(\sqrt{s}-\sqrt {s_{c}})/\sqrt{s_{c}}$, $\sqrt{ s_{c}}$ substituting $(T_{c},\mu_{c})$ as the free parameter associated with the position of the genuine critical endpoint.
-When one plots $X L^{-\gamma_{x}/\nu}$ as a function of, e.g., $T$ (not a scaling plot), one finds scattered curves that cross in the critical point.
-In a full scaling plot, though, that uses the correct scaling variable, all these curves collapse, provided that the system is not far from the critical point, as a consequence of scaling and universality.
-By finding the correct critical exponents in the case of the QCD phase transition in HICs, one would determine its universality class.
+In the case of HICs one has to relate the scaling parameters with the experimental observables, that is, one should find out how to arrange the data as representing systems of different sizes and temperature.
+The most natural candidate related with the size parameter is the centrality, or the number of participants, $N_{\rm{part}},$ of the collision (another possibility for assessing the approximate size of the system and its centrality dependence could be given by HBT interferometry data.).
+It is interesting to note that when performing a scaling analysis, the scaling variable needs to be defined only up to $L$- and $t$ -independent multiplicative factors.
+Therefore, the knowledge of the actual size of the system during the phase conversion process is not needed, as long as we have an observable that scales with it.
+We may write $L\sim N_{part}^{q}$, where $q$ lies between $1/3$ and $1/2$, depending on the geometrical conditions of the collision.
+In this paper, we assume $q=1/2.$